esheldon/nsim/config/README.md

         - pretty clear the errors are underestimated.
 Will re-set the predicted error bars based on jackknife
         - run-dg05r02. running.
 Predicted errors now from jackknifed run-dg05r01
+            - looks similar

+        - run-dg05r03 new seed from /dev/random, some minor changes to priors functions.
+Going a bit larger error, 7.5e-5
+            - randomness does look more correct
+        - run-dg05r04
+            - same as 03 but running on phenix only

 older stuff
 -----------